kokoff/kernighan-lin/README.md

 # Kernighan-Lin

-Simple implementation of Kernighen-Lin heuristic algorithm for the graph partitioning problem.
+Simple implementation of the Kernighen-Lin heuristic algorithm for the graph partitioning problem.

 Define your graph in graph.json and run kernighan-lin.py